Inca Jungle to Machu Picchu, Peru.

 Adventure: Absolutely

-Highlight of The Day: The wonder of Machu Picchu
+Highlight of The Day: The Wonder of Machu Picchu

 Highlights of today: We will appreciate the landscape, scenery and wildlife.
 Looking different wild fruits along the way like: banana, avocado, passion fruit, coffee, etc.